-Amid the declining birthrate and aging population and the concentration of population in urban areas, the enhancement of local appeal and local contribution have become social tasks.
-Businesses are expected to take actions to revitalize the areas with local communities.
+Amid the declining birthrate and aging population, the enhancement of local appeal and local revitalization have become social tasks.
+COVID-19 has changed the cities where population is concentrated and it is expected of businesses to respond to this.

 The Group thinks the implementation of the "Urban Dominant strategy," an initiative to develop and coexist with local communities by maximizing the strength of the Group that has stores in urban areas, will lead to the enhancement of local appeal and local contribution.
 Through mutual cooperation among local communities, governments and retailers, we will make compatible urban development and the resolution of environmental and social issues and realize a sustainable society through coexistence with local communities.